-Overview and symptoms of back pain
+Overview of back pain

 Back pain is very common among adults.
 Any type of pain or discomfort between your lower neck and tailbone is defined as back pain.